Updated on Sunday 10 April

 There is now different advice by nation, so you should access your nation's NHS site to understand the guidance that is applicable to you.
 Use the 111 online coronavirus service to find out what to do.

 Find more information about the symptoms, self-isolation, and what to do on the NHS website.

 If you are in the Isle of Man, visit The Isle of Man government website.

-If you are attending an appointment in work time, you must follow the Co-op dental and medical appointment policy.
+Ideally you should arrange any appointment outside of work time.
+However, if this is not possible you must follow the Co-op dental and medical appointment policy.

-Some colleagues must wear masks when at work.
-The rules are different as it depends on which business area and country you work in.
+Some colleagues must wear face coverings when at work.
+The rules are different depending on which business area and country you work in.